This Is How Many Squats It Takes to See Results

 Knowing how to perform squats safely and effectively is key to seeing results.
 Specifically, if you want to grow your gluteus muscles (or “glutes”), there are a few important factors to keep in mind.

 First, Jim White, an exercise physiologist and personal trainer in Virginia Beach, Virginia, notes that there is no official magic number of squats that will automatically show results.
 But most trainers agree on a similar ideal starting point: Squatting two to three times a week for roughly three to five sets of eight to 12 squat reps.
 (Find out exactly how long you need to hold a plank to flatten your belly.)

 How to incorporate squats into your exercise routine

 The specific weight used, however, may vary based on skill level and mobility—but not necessarily gender.
 “The amount lifted will depend on factors such as the person’s own body weight, fitness level, age, and body structure and leverages,” says Robert S. Herbst, 19-time World Champion Powerlifter in Larchmont, New York.
 Herbst advises breaking up your squatting frequency as well and including rest days between your squat workouts.

 Vary your squats for more gains

 Even if you stick to a strict squatting routine, you are only hurting yourself if you perform them improperly, says personal trainer Paul Kostas, a certified personal trainer and the director of personal training at the Brooklyn Athletic Club in New York, New York.
 “Muscles respond very well to being loaded at a full stretch, or end range of motion,” Kostas says.
 “Squatting all the way down, even with less weight, will promote growth and strength, as well as joint health.”
-(Need a workout to get you started?
-Follow this 10-minute lower-body plan.)
+(You can practice your squat form during this 10-minute butt workout.)